An old habit dies hard

 Serve with a squirt of lemon juice and chopped coriander.

-This entry was posted on Monday, July 21st, 2008 at 12:59 pm and is filed under Chit chat, Highlights, Lamb (or goat), Meat.
+This entry was posted on Monday, July 21st, 2008 at 12:59 pm and is filed under Chit chat, Highlights, Lamb, Meat.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.